expectedtodie/expectedtodie/about.md

 and the companion web site: [WorkingOnTheMove.com](https://workingonthemove.com)

-Our social media sites we started so our friends could follow us as we travese the USA are:
+Our social media sites we started so our friends could follow us as we traverse the USA are:

 [Facebook:Game Of Roamers](https://facebook.com/gameofroamers)